 5. Vamana:

-Vamana (means dwarf) Avatar was the fifth incarnation of Lord Vishnu that took place in the Treta Yuga.
+Vamana (meaning dwarf) Avatar was the fifth incarnation of Lord Vishnu, and it took place in the Treta Yuga.
 He was the first incarnation of Vishnu as a human being.
-He took back the kingdom of gods from Asura king Bali and gave it back to the king of demi-Gods, Indra.
+He took back the kingdom of the gods from the Asura king Bali and returned it to the king of gods, Indra.

 6. Parashurama: